-A new provision, included as Section 743 of the bill as passed by the House, but not included in the bill as reported in the Senate, would require the Office of Management and Budget to submit a report on budget information relating to activities to restore the health of the Great Lakes ecosystem.
-Another new provision, included as Section 746 of the bill as reported in the Senate, but not included in the bill as passed by the House, would require the home pages of departments and agencies to provide a direct link to their respective Inspectors General (IG), and requires the IG websites to post any public report or audit and to include a direct link through which employees can anonymously report waste, fraud, and abuse.
+A new provision, included as Section 743 of the bill as passed by the House, and as Section 744 of P.L.
+110-161 (but not included in the bill as reported in the Senate), requires the Office of Management and Budget to submit a report on budget information relating to activities to restore the health of the Great Lakes ecosystem.
+Another new provision, included as Section 746 of the bill as reported in the Senate, and as enacted in P.L.
+110-161 (but not included in the bill as passed by the House), requires the home pages of departments and agencies to provide a direct link to their respective Inspectors General (IG), and requires the IG websites to post any public report or audit and to include a direct link through which employees can anonymously report waste, fraud, and abuse.
+P.L.
+110-161 also includes a new provision at Section 747 that provides that none of the funds available under the act or any other act can be used to conduct a publicprivate competition or a direct conversion under OMB Circular A-76, or any successor directive, related to the Human Resources Lines of Business (LOB) initiative until a reporting requirement is met.
+Funds cannot be used until 60 days after the Director of OMB submits a report to the Senate and House Committees on Appropriations on the use of public-private competitions and direct conversions as part of the Human Resources LOB.
+The law describes the information to be included in the report and requires that a copy of the report be submitted to GAO.

-Section 901 of the House-passed bill also would prohibit the use of funds to implement Executive Order 13422 related to the authority of the President over executive agency rulemaking.
-During markup of the bill by the Senate Appropriations Committee, an amendment, offered by Senator Richard Durbin and agreed to by voice vote, struck this provision from the Senate version of the bill.
+Section 901 of the House-passed bill also would have prohibited the use of funds to implement Executive Order 13422 related to the authority of the President over executive agency rulemaking.170 During markup of the bill by the Senate Appropriations Committee, an amendment, offered by Senator Richard Durbin and agreed to by voice vote, struck this provision from the Senate version of the bill.
+The provisions is not included in P.L.
+110-161.

-Competitive Sourcing
+Competitive Sourcing171

-Although the term "competitive sourcing" was coined by the Bush Administration in 2001, public-private competition began in 1966, with the publication of Office of Management and Budget (OMB) Circular A-76.
+Although the Bush Administration coined the term "competitive sourcing" in 2001, public-private competition began in 1966, with the publication of Office of Management and Budget (OMB) Circular A-76.
 Circular A-76 provides policy and guidance for conducting competitions involving government employees and contractors.
 For many years, OMB continued to be the exclusive source of guidance on public-private competitions.
-The late 1990s witnessed a over \$600 million in FY2008 and would not target any specific recruitment or retention challenges."
-The statement also urged that the provision related to a pay adjustment for DHS and DOD employees be deleted, saying that it "backs away from the concept of pay-for-performance and is ambiguous as to how the increase would be applied." (p.
-4.)
+The late 1990s witnessed a notable change, with the advent of competitive sourcing legislation, and, in particular, the passage of bills containing competitive sourcing provisions.172